quantumjot/btrack/README.md

 ### Installation

-BayesianTracker has been tested with Python 2.7+ on OS X and Linux.
+BayesianTracker has been tested with Python 3.7 on OS X and Linux.
 The tracker and hypothesis engine are mostly written in C++ with a C interface to Python.

 *NOTE TO WINDOWS USERS*: We have not tested this on Windows.
-The setup instructions below have been tested on Ubuntu 16.04 LTS and OS X 10.13.6.
+The setup instructions below have been tested on Ubuntu 18.04 LTS and OS X 10.13.6.

-*NOTE* Python 3 works, we're just lazy.

 1. First clone the BayesianTracker repo:
 ```sh